menacit/practical_cryptography_course/00-course_intro.md

 ## Acknowledgements
 Thanks to [IT-Högskolan](https://www.iths.se/) and Särimner for enabling development of the course.

 Thanks to [Yubico](https://www.yubico.com/) for providing YubiKeys to in-class students for labs!

+Thanks to [Mullvad VPN](https://mullvad.net/) for providing voucher codes a lab rewards.

 Hats off to all FOSS developers and free culture contributors making it possible.